Exactech Class Action

 Settlement reached

 On 30 May 2025, the Federal Court of Australia approved the distribution and publication of the Opt Out and Settlement Notice.
-The Court has ordered that this Notice be published for the information of Class Members.
+The Court ordered that this Notice be published for the information of Class Members.

 The Notice provides information about the proposed settlement of A$8,700,000 (Settlement Sum) and about the options available to Class Members to register to participate in the settlement or to opt out of the class action.